dboland/minc/BUILD.md

 ## Step 2: build a minimal system

-A minimal system consists of the kernel, the BSD libc library, the boot program, the shell and some utilities.
+A minimal system consists of the kernel, the BSD C library, the boot program, the shell and some utilities.
 These will be built by the new system itself.
 To achieve this, you will need to unmount the */mingw* directory.
 This is done by running the **mount** script: